ppy/osu-wiki/wiki/Tournaments/SS/2021/en.md

 ### Qualifiers

-Detailed statistics for this round can be found [here](https://docs.google.com/spreadsheets/d/1Wmgzv8OY1_cVCFSAlTFSK4RRYaeP4pqsvyvM6kzsoEw/edit?usp=sharing) alongside the final standings on which players made it through to the next stage.
+Detailed statistics for this round can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Wmgzv8OY1_cVCFSAlTFSK4RRYaeP4pqsvyvM6kzsoEw/edit?usp=sharing) alongside the final standings on which players made it through to the next stage.

 ## Ruleset